yaeuc100/NmapCheatSheet/README.md

 # NmapCheatSheet
-this repo is solely for the purpose of education and should not be used for private reasons Please be sure to read the laws in your country before attempting to use Nmap or Zenmap
+this repo is solely for the purpose of education and should not be used for private reasons.
+Please be sure to read the laws in your country before attempting to use Nmap or Zenmap.

+Nmap (network mapper) is an open source software that is used to find vulnerabilities on a network by scanning through different ports.

 # Target Selection
 Scan a single IP: